Tech-Practice-Projects/express-tutorial/04_ExpressAdvanced/README.md

 - Javascript dev extensively rely on `console.log()` for debugging but it is extremely in convinient.
 So install debug module and replace all console.log() with debug. refer 03_environment-and-config.js
 - In tutorial single line command to run nodemon and DEBUG worked but it din work in my syatem.
 Could be windows problem need to check. `DEBUG=app:* nodemon 03_environment-and-config.js` :disappointed:

+# Templating Engines

+- All the api's we implemented so far we returned json objects in the response, sometimes however we need to return **html markups** to the client and that is where we use a templating engine.
+- The most popular ones for express are _pug_ / _jade_, _mustache_ and _EJS_
+- When you are building resful services for the backend of the client applications you dont't really need a view engine or a templating engine.

+# Structuring Express Application

+- For every logical part of our application api end point should have seperate files or seperate modules.
+Say api to deal with `courses` should be in file `courses.js` and one that deals with say authors should be in `authors.js`.
+- This is generally a good structuring concention `./routes/<all the routing js files like courses.js>` This route folder will have `home.js` as well representing the home page don't add homepage code in index.js.
+- Middlewares should be all put in a folder called **middleware** like **logger.js** and **authenticate.js**
+- The folder 04_ExpressAdvanced itself is not structed. i have structed the `vidly app` with it's genres in a seperate folder named `structured-vidly` refer to it for a structed application.

+# Database Integration

+- We will learn about mongoose database in detail in a seperate section.
+When you use node and express there are different options available for database integration and you can learn about all the options [here](https://expressjs.com/en/guide/database-integration.html)

+# Authentication

+- Authentication is outside the scope of express, because express is a minimal light weight framework and it doesn't have an opinion about authentication.
+We will read about authentication and autherization later in the course to secure our application.